cmake-js/fastcall/README.md

 **Methods:**

+- `isSymbolExists`: returns true if the specified symbol exists in the library
 - `release`: release loaded shared library's resources (please note that `Library` is not a `Disposable` because you'll need to call this method in very rare situations)
 - `declare`: parses and process a declaration string.
 Its functions are declared with the default call mode
 - `declareSync`: parses and process a declaration string.
 Its functions are declared as synchronous